 One more point, everything that follows assumes a flat, level surface.
 Maybe with nice hedges on the sides and a chasm at one end just to make it dangerous and exciting.

-We begin by examining the one thing everyone agrees with, that is, how an upright bicycle works.
-At a standstill, rotate the front wheel 90 degrees.
-Push the front end rolling it forward.
+We begin by looking at one thing everyone agrees with, how a fully upright bicycle works.
+First, rotate the front wheel 90 degrees.
+Next, push the front end rolling it forward.
 If all goes according to plan the front end turns in a circle and the back wheel rotates in place as a pivot point.

 Next, try this maneuver with the front wheel rotated 45 degrees.
 Roll it, the front wheel turns in a circle as before, the rear wheel trails behind in a smaller circle like a pimple-faced kid brother you just can’t shake.
 The rear wheel in this case is like a moving pivot point, a trailing pivot, a circling pivot, a pivot of the… you get the idea.
 The bicycle is turning by tracking.
 (Unless you’ve been holding it off the ground in which case it’s turning by toting.
 When bikes travel off the ground a whole different set of principles apply.
 Such as, if you don’t look down you won’t fall.
 This works in cartoons, anyway.)